gabriela-framework/gabriela/docs/README.md

 - postLogicTransformers

 Every middleware block does the same thing; executes all the functions that you have given to it in the above order.
-First, `security` block is executed, then `validators` and all the way to `postLogicTransformers`.
+First, `security` block is executed, then `validators` and then all the way to `postLogicTransformers`.
 It is important to note that every middleware block does the same thing: it executes given functions in order. `security` block does not handle security for you automatically and validators block does not handle validation for you automatically.
-These blocks are only logical structures in which you can put functions that do a certain thing.
+These blocks are only logical structures in which you put functions that do a certain thing.
 For example, if you have a function that checks if the user has the correct role for a certain resource, you will put it in the `security` block.
 If the user has access to the resource, you will then check if he has the correct data for that resource in the `validators` block.
 Then, you will process the request in the `moduleLogic` block and return the response.
 If you need to do something after you handled modules logic, you can